smolinde/nfc-tutorial/README.md

  * Six female-to-female jumper wires (>10cm recommended)
  * A paper clip
  * A USB-A (female) to micro-USB (male) adapter
- * A smartphone wire that has a USB-A (male) connector
+ * An iPhone wire that has a USB-A (male) connector
  * A powerbank (5V~1,2A with 10,000mAh recommended)
  * A wire with micro-USB (male) and an end that fits your powerbank
  * A wireless home network (2.4GHz)